Yufei-Ma-098/Coding-Three-Machine-Intelligence/week4/week4-02/readme.md

 - argparse
 - os
 - cv2
-To train the autoencoder, run the following command:

 You can specify the number of epochs and the batch size as command line arguments.
 The default values are 50 epochs and 16 batch size.